Albion VCTs – hero 2021

 Our view

-The Albion VCTs have been investing in fast-growing UK businesses since 2015, with a particular emphasis on the fintech, software & technology and healthcare sectors (69% of net assets), and have built a reputation for backing some of the UK’s brightest startups.
+The Albion VCTs have been investing in fast-growing UK businesses since 2015, with a particular emphasis on the fintech, software and healthcare sectors (66% of net assets), and have built a reputation for backing some of the UK’s brightest startups.

-The recent decision to merge the six Albion VCTs into three is expected to save investors across all VCTs £1.5 million a year while also simplifying the Albion offer substantially.
+The recent decision to merge the six Albion VCTs should result in significant savings for investors and has simplified the Albion offer substantially.

-In our view, the ability to access a growing portfolio of technology and healthcare businesses – combined with the potential for a regular income stream – makes this an offer worth considering.
+In our view, the ability to access a growing portfolio of technology and healthcare businesses – combined with a target of paying dividends every other month - makes this an offer worth considering.
 Investors should form their own view.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.